BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 transaction.
 Signing transfers of digital assets are a common use case for FROST signatures.

-However, you can also sign _anything_ that requires collaborative authorization of the secret share holders.
+However, you can also sign _anything_ that requires the collaborative authorization of the secret share holders.
 That might frequently include the validation of decisions made by a board of directors or other organization: